 Click the Validate Connection (5) button to ensure successful connection the Teamscale server.
 Click Apply and OK to save the settings.

 # Enable Plugin for IDE

 The plugin can be enabled for the IDE (i.e. for all opened projects).
 When turned on, plugin can communicate with Teamscale and fetch quality results.
-Activate this by clicking Teamscale > Fetch Findings from Teamscale Server.
+Activate this by clicking Teamscale > Show Findings from Pre-Commit Branch.
 Ensure that this option is checked.

 # Connecting an IDE Project to a Teamscale Project

 In addition to enabling the Teamscale Integration, it needs to know which Teamscale project the IDE project corresponds to.
 This mapping is done in the Project Mappings settings page.
 To access the mapping settings page, you have to perform the following steps: